- Written by Dr.Mehmet Demircioglu

 Most patients do not become impatient because they are careless.
 They become impatient because they are tired of thinking about their hair every morning.

-That is why I believe a proper hair transplant candidacy assessment is not a formality.
+A proper hair transplant candidacy assessment is not a formality.
 It is the point where many future regrets are either prevented or quietly created.

 When is waiting safer than taking the earliest surgery date?